anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 21) Click 'Sync device'

-## 22) The device should say; "New device added, congratulations", 'Echo Device'
+## 22) Your device from step 18, will say; "New device added, congratulations"

 If you hear this message, click 'Yes'
-If you do not hear this message, click 'No' and review these steps...you may have missed one
+If you did not hear this message after a about a minute, click 'No' and review these steps...you may have missed one

-## 23) If you clicked 'Yes', now click 'View devices'
+## 23) If heard the message and clicked 'Yes', now click 'View devices'

-## 24) The device you just added will be shown in the list
+## 24) The device you just added will be shown in the list, 'Office Echo Monkey'

 # In Indigo

 ## 25) Create a Voice Monkey device

-## 26) In the 'Voice Monkey device name' field, type the name you created at step 4, click save

-i.e. 'Office Echo Monkey'
+## 26) In the 'Voice Monkey device name' field, type the name, 'Office Echo Monkey'

 The Preset ID fields can be left blank